 | Training and Support | What training is included for new users?
 Is ongoing customer support part of the subscription, and what are your typical response times? | When you hit a snag, you need fast, reliable support.
 Knowing the level of training and support available prevents future frustration. |

-| Security and Compliance | Where is our data hosted, and can you confirm it's fully compliant with UK GDPR?
-What specific security measures are in place? | Protecting sensitive patient data isn’t optional; it’s a legal requirement.
-You need absolute confidence in their security protocols. |
+| Security and Compliance | Is your platform HIPAA compliant, and will you sign a Business Associate Agreement?
+Where is our data hosted? | Protecting sensitive patient data is a legal requirement under HIPAA.
+You need absolute confidence in their security protocols before signing anything. |

 | Pricing and Contracts | Can you give us a transparent breakdown of all costs, including any hidden fees for setup, extra modules, or support?
 What are the contract terms? | Unexpected costs can wreck your budget.
 Clear, upfront pricing and fair contract terms are signs of a trustworthy partner. |

 By asking specific questions, you go past just comparing features.
 You begin to assess the company behind the software, examining their dedication to customer success, data security, and ethical practices.
-This careful method helps you choose a system that fits both your technical needs and your clinic's values and goals.

 Getting Your Team On Board: A Guide to Smooth Software Implementation